act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 ## Assumptions

-This rule assumes that in cases where the context is also needed for determining the purpose of a form field, e.g. a case where a heading (MORE TO COME)...
+This rule assumes that while having an important context that is not [programatically determinable](#https://www.w3.org/TR/WCAG21/#dfn-programmatically-determinable) might be a WCAG violation under other success criteria (e.g. 1.3.1 Info and Relationships, if text that has not been marked up as headings is used to split a form into different sections), this is allowed under success criterion 2.4.6 Headings and Labels: Headings and labels describe topic or purpose.

 ## Accessibility support